skillrepos/copilot-dd/codespace-labs.md

 ```
 // function to parse data
 ```
 4. Hit return and notice the code that Copilot suggested.
 This is likely more generic than we want, but hit tab to select that line.
+(Note that you should give Copilot a second to provide code suggestions before moving on to the next line.)

 5. After hitting tab, Copilot will generate another part of the function.
 (If not, you may need to hit return.)
 Hit tab to accept it.
-Continue until you get a complete function.
+Continue until you get a complete function (or Copilot stops generating additional code suggestions).
 One example of what code may look like is below.

 ![Copilot generated function](./images/cdd2.png?raw=true "Copilot generated function")